LanceNorskog/simple-hal/Hyperlinks.md

 ## HATEOS, HAL and Hyperlinks

-Simple-HAL is an implementation of the [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) concept.
+SimpleHAL is an implementation of the [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) concept.
-The core idea of HATEOAS is very simple: a ReST service knows how it works, so why should a client program also need to know?
-Why can't the service tell the client how to use it?
+The core idea of HATEOAS is very simple: a ReST service knows how it works, so it should tell the client how to use it.
+The client should embed as little knowledge as possible about the service's API.
 The HAL Draft IRC is a concrete specification of the HATEOS concept.

 > [https://tools.ietf.org/html/draft-kelly-json-hal-06](https://tools.ietf.org/html/draft-kelly-json-hal-06)